PANCHO7532/PanchoBot-Telegram/README.md

 # PanchoBot-Telegram
 Multi-Functional bot for Telegram written in Node.JS
+### Warning: this bot is under reconstruction, some functions here may not work
 ## Features
 - Download YouTube videos in Telegram! (by using the extracted link or the direct video sent by the bot)
 - Download SoundCloud songs!